-Monsanto lost a $47 million verdict in St. Louis jury on May 25, 2016.
-A jury awarded $17.5 million in damages to three people, along with $29 million in punitive damages against Monsanto and three other companies.
+Monsanto lost a $47 million verdict in its home town on May 25, 2016.
+A St. Louis jury awarded $17.5 million in damages to three people, along with $29 million in punitive damages against Monsanto and three other companies.
 The PCB lawsuit charged that Monsanto and the others were negligent in PCB production.

 Related: Roundup Lymphoma Lawsuit

 The nearly month-long trial ended with a 10-2 verdict in St. Louis Circuit Court.
 It is one trial among several against Monsanto in the docks.
 Some Monsanto lawsuits have been won by Monsanto, while several others are pending.

 This trial began April 28.
 It involved just three of nearly 100 plaintiffs.
 All claim their exposure to PCBs – polychlorinated biphenyls – caused them to suffer non-Hodgkin lymphoma.
 Some plaintiffs are dead, with their claims being made by surviving relatives.

 The lawsuit alleges Monsanto knew about PCB dangers decades ago, yet lied to the public, claiming the compounds were safe.
 Monsanto continued selling PCBs into the 1970s.
 Rivers, streams, some foods we eat and some things we drink still contain PCBs at measurable levels.

 Plaintiffs’ lawyer Steven Kherkher of Houston said, “This is the future.
 People don’t know that PCBs cause cancer and that Monsanto has been suppressing” (that fact).

 Monsanto issued a statement saying, “We have deep sympathy for the plaintiffs but we are disappointed by the jury’s decision and plan to immediately appeal today’s ruling.”

 The Monsanto statement further tried to dismiss this verdict simply because some other juries in somewhat similar cases had not seen fit to award damages.